awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 1. If you run the `start-build` command with the `--project-name` option, replace *project\-name* with the name of the build project, and then skip to step 6 of this procedure\.
 To get a list of build projects, see [View a List of Build Project Names](view-project-list.md)\.

+1. If you run the `start-build` command with the `--idempotency-token` option, a unique case sensitive identifier, or token, is included with the `start-build` request\.
+The token is valid for 12 hours after the request\.
+If you repeat the `start-build` request with the same token, but change a parameter, AWS CodeBuild returns a parameter mismatch error\.

 1. If you run the `start-build` command with the `--generate-cli-skeleton` option, JSON\-formatted data appears in the output\.
 Copy the data to a file \(for example, `start-build.json`\) in a location on the local computer or instance where the AWS CLI is installed\.
 Modify the copied data to match the following format, and save your results:

    ```